--When using a drill or tapper to perform work-related activities, the operator can experience discomfort in the hands, arms, shoulders, neck or other parts of the body.
+- When using a die grinder to perform work-related activities, the operator can experience discomfort in the hands, arms, shoulders, neck or other parts of the body.

--While using a drill or tapper, the operator should adopt a comfortable posture whilst maintaining a secure footing and avoiding awkward or off-balanced postures.
-The operator should change posture during extended tasks, which can help avoid discomfort and fatigue.
+- While using a die grinder, the operator should adopt a comfortable posture whilst maintaining a secure footing and avoiding awkward or off-balance postures.
+The operator should change posture during extended tasks; this can help avoid discomfort and fatigue.

--If the operator experiences symptoms such as persistent or recurring discomfort, pain, throbbing, aching, tingling, numbness, burning sensations or stiffness, these warning signs should not be ignored.
+- If the operator experiences symptoms such as persistent or recurring discomfort, pain, throbbing, aching, tingling, numbress, burning sensations or stiffness, these warning signs should not be ignored.
 The operator should tell the employer and consult a qualified health professional.